Introduction: The Power of Data Analysis

 Java:

-- Java provides APIs which can be used to perform data Tools like Rapidminer and Weka are built using Java.
+- Java provides APIs which can be used to perform data analysis

 Python: